 The quieter threat is not competition.
 It is loss of control over the instruments that define clinical reality.

-Topography is not function
+Form is not function

 A camera can detect that a child fell to the floor.
 A model can learn that floor-dropping happens more often during academic demands.
 A dashboard can count duration, latency, and co-occurring events.
 All useful.
 None sufficient.